Is your electricity pricing plan meeting your needs?

-If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU) and Tiered electricity prices.
-If you recently switched price plans but want to switch back, you can do that too.
+If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU), Ultra-Low Overnight (ULO) and tiered prices.

 Here are a few things to consider.
 Make sure you have some of your recent electricity bills handy as you go through the information below.
-Keep in mind the effect of COVID-19 on your electricity use (for instance, you may be working from home when you normally wouldn’t be).
 Most of the information you will need is on the Electricity line of your bill.

 - Your price plan

-Do you pay TOU or Tiered prices for your electricity?
+Do you know your electricity pricing plan?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

 - Your usage